Local sponsors plan dinner for veterans Friday

 The special guest speaker will be Major James Avrams.

-Donations of food items will be acepted to fill the VA Food Pantry.
+Donations of food items will be accepted to fill the VA Food Pantry.

-Sponsoring organizations include the Y, Hoy-Kilnoski Funderal Home, Connections Agency On Aging, Country House, Pottawattamie County, Visiting Nurse Association, The Heritage at Fox Run, Angels Care Home Health, Cutler-O'Neill-Meyer-Woodrings Funeral Home and MediGuard USA.
+Sponsoring organizations include the Y, Hoy-Kilnoski Funeral Home, Connections Agency On Aging, Country House, Pottawattamie County, Visiting Nurse Association, The Heritage at Fox Run, Angels Care Home Health, Cutler-O’Neill-Meyer-Woodring Funeral Home and MediGuard USA.

 (0) comments